rancher/rancher-catalog/infra-templates/vxlan/12/README.md

 Traffic to and from hosts requires UDP port `4789` to be open.

-### Changelog - v0.2.1
+### Changelog - v0.3.0

+The earlier version of this stack would cause a traffic disruption during upgrades, this version address to solve this problem.
+Also this version removes the `cni-driver` service as a sidekick of the `vxlan` container and makes it standalone.

-#### Router and CNI Driver [rancher/net:v0.11.9]
+#### Router and CNI Driver [rancher/net:v0.12.0]
-* Fixes the container fetch logic to address service upgrade issues.
-* Use of rancher-metadata IP address to avoid name resolution
-* Applies the provided MTU on the vtep interface as well
+* Refactor to run in host network ns for performance improvements.

 ### Configuration options
 * `RANCHER_DEBUG`